-We have smaller communities that meet at several locations and times through out the week.
-These smaller communites gather throughout the week to be the church and do life together.
+We have smaller communities that meet at several locations and times throughout the week.
+These smaller communities gather throughout the week to be the church and do life together.

 The early church was devoted to 4 things; The Apostles Teaching, Breaking Bread, Fellowship, and Prayer.
 They would meet in the temple and each other's homes on a daily basis.
 They did life together.
 There was no need among the church.
 We believe that any successful church will practice these four disciplines filled by the Holy Spirit and driven by a heart of gratitude to the One who died for us.

 Join Us! as we just do life, sharing food, our stories, mission, and the Gospel.
 Just having a good time with people getting to know each other and our neighbors.
 So bring a friend and some food...and have a great time.

 What are Missional Communities:

 Family - First of all a missional community is a group of believers who live and experience life together like a family.
 They see God as their Father because of their faith in the person and work of

 Jesus Christ and the new regeneration brought about by the Holy Spirit.

 This means they have and know of a divine love that leads them to love one another as brothers and sisters.
 They treat one another as children of God deeply loved by the Father in Everything - sharing their money, time, resources, needs, hurts, successes, etc. They know each other well.
 This knowledge includes knowing each other's life stories and having familiarity with one another's strengths and struggles in regards to belief in the Gospel and its application to all of life.